saq/saq.github.io/people.md

 Leticia visited the lab from Brasil to analyse data from a herbivore-exclusion experiment.

 ### Elizabeth Tokarz, Yale College 2016
 Habitat associations of herbaceous plants in Yasuní National Park, Amazonian Ecuador: A study of *Heliconia*

  - Tokarz, E., Alvia, P., Valencia, R., & Queenborough, S.A.
 2019.
 Habitat niche partitioning by seven *Heliconia* species in a lowland tropical rain forest in Amazonian Ecuador.
 Journal of Tropical Ecology, 35, 91–94. doi: 10.1017/S0266467419000026

+### John Boudouris
+John came on the Panama field course in May 2012 and completed a fine research project on extra-floral nectaries in the Brazilian cerrado.

+ - Boudouris, J. & Queenborough, S.A.
+2013.
+Diversity and distribution of extra-floral nectaries in the cerrado savanna vegetation of Brazil.
+PeerJ 1:e219. doi: [http://dx.doi.org/10.7717/peerj.219](10.7717/peerj.219)

 ### Laura Mason